 How to generate a URL with UTM parameters?

 We like to use Google’s Campaign URL Builder to generate our URL with UTM parameters.
-The generated URL is then used in your marketing activities like social media posts.

 Why use UTM-based URLs in your social media posts, newsletter and Ads?